tsgates/arch-wiki-markdown/wiki/Dropbox.md

 A detailed story of such an occurrence can be found in the forums.
 Make sure there is enough space available before launching Dropbox.

+Another case is when the root partition is full:

+    OperationalError: database or disk is full

+Check to see the available space on partitions with df.

 Locale caused errors

 Try starting dropboxd with this code: